 Acceptable Collateral Deposits

-Acceptable forms of collateral deposits for reimbursable employers (if required) are as follows:
+Acceptable forms of collateral deposits for reimbursable employers are a surety bond or cash.

 Requirements of Collateral Deposits